Connected fundamental domains for congruence subgroups: Introduction

 Consider the congruence subgroups \cite{DS}*{p.~13}

 The main purpose of this paper is to provide conceptual and canonical lists of fundamental right coset representatives such that the corresponding domains are connected.

 We remark that to the best of our knowledge, such lists are missing in the literature.
-There are some algorithms implemented in computer programs for computing and drawing connected fundamental domains, with the most notable one by Verrill \cite{Verrill}.
-But that is an algorithm by running through and comparing possible representatives without structure to the final list.
+There are some computer programs for finding and drawing connected fundamental domains, with the most notable one by Verrill \cite{Verrill}.
+But the computer program simply runs through and compares possible representatives, and there is no structural understanding of the final output.

 Recall that $\Gamma(1)$ is generated by two elements

 with $S^2=-I$.
 Therefore each element in $\Gamma(1)$ can be written in the form

 where the $S$ at an end and the sign may or may not appear.